STOmics/ST-GEARS/README.md

 warnings.filterwarnings('ignore')

-grp_col = 'annotation'  # name of column in adata that stores grouping information, either cluster or annotation information
+grp_col = 'annotation'  # name of column in adata that stores grouping information, either cluster or annotation information binning_on = 'True'  # only turn granularity adjusting on, when you have over 3000 spots in any one of the sections

 # set uniform_weight to False and filter_by_label to True if you trust in your groupping result, and sections are not too far from each other.
 Otherwise set uniform_weight to True and filter_by_label to False.
 uniform_weight = False  # False if using Distributive Constraints, else True filter_by_label = True  # Filter groups of spot that do not co-occur in two sections when computing anchors

 # binning
+if binning_on:
     step = 2  # step size for binning.
 For example, when spots roughly sits 10 away from each other, setting step to 20 would decrease computation for 4 times less than 'un-binning' version. slice_srk_li = [st_gears.binning(slice_, grp_col, step) for slice_ in slicesl]  # 'slice_srk_li' means 'shrinked slice list'
+else:
+    slice_srk_li = slicesl

 # Compute anchors
 anncell_cid = st_gears.helper.gen_anncell_cid_from_all(slice_srk_li, grp_col)